LatitudeAdjustment/auth1/README.md

 ## Migrations

-We would like to change the timestamp type first before running the migration.
+We would like to make a change before running the migration.

 ### Migrations - Timestamps

-Before we run migrations we want to specify microseconds.
+We want to specify microseconds in all timestamps.

 ```elixir
 defmodule Auth.Repo.Migrations.CreateUsersAuthTables do